Alibaba IPO underwriters earn $300 million in fees, 1.2 percent of deal

-HONG KONG Banks handling the initial public offering of Alibaba Group Holding Ltd are set to earn $300.4 million in underwriting commissions, the Chinese e-commerce giant said in a securities filing on Monday.
+HONG KONG Banks handling the initial public offering of Alibaba Group Holding Ltd (BABA.N) are set to earn $300.4 million (183.90 million pounds) in underwriting commissions, the Chinese e-commerce giant said in a securities filing on Monday.

 The fees are equivalent to 1.2 percent of the total deal, which reached $25 billion after underwriters exercised an option to sell additional shares.